A trust-region method for derivative-free nonlinear constrained stochastic optimization: Stochastic nonlinear constrained optimization

 \section{Stochastic nonlinear constrained optimization}

-Within the last Section~\ref{sec:robustness_sample_approximation} we saw that all sample estimates of the robustness measures exhibit sampling noise $\varepsilon_x$.
-Therefore, we propose a stochastic optimization framework, which is based on the black box optimizer NOWPAC \cite{Augustin2014}, to solve
+Using a finite number of samples to approximate the robustness measures from Section ~\ref{sec:robustness_sample_approximation} at every step of the optimization introduces sampling noise $\varepsilon_x$.
+We propose a stochastic optimization framework based on the black box optimizer NOWPAC \cite{Augustin2014} to solve